authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

     bimi-location = "l" *WSP "=" *WSP [bimi-uri]

-lps= Local-Part as selector (plain-text "true" or false"; OPTIONAL; default is "false").
-If the value is "true", then the MBP MUST lookup a selector derived from the local-part of the sending email address.
+lps= Local-Part as selector if this tag is present.
+The value of this tag is zero, one or more local-part string prefixes that are comma separated.
+When one or more string prefixes are specified, then one of the prefixes MUST prefix match the sending email address local-part.
+If no string prefix is specified, then the local-part always matches.
+When the prefix match is successful, then the MBP MUST lookup a selector derived from the local-part of the sending email address.
+String prefix character set contains ALPHA and DIGIT which are defined in [@!RFC5234], and '-'.

     ABNF:

-    local-part-selector = "lps" *WSP "=" *WSP %s "true"/"false" bimi-sep
+    local-part-selector = "lps" *WSP "=" *WSP *1local-part-prefix-list

+    local-part-prefix-list = local-part-prefix *[ *WSP ',' *WSP local-part-prefix ]

+    local-part-prefix = 1*63local-part-text

+    local-part-text = ALPHA / DIGIT / '-'

+    ; ALPHA is A-Z and a-z, DIGIT is 0-9

 avp= Avatar Preference (plain-text; OPTIONAL; default is "brand").
 For mail sent to those mailbox providers that both participate in BIMI and support the display